Idaho’s Steelhead Update

 Hi everybody.
 I know many people plan their time off to steelhead fish in Idaho and have been eagerly waiting to hear what Idaho’s steelhead run is going to be like this year.
 Well, wait no longer, I have some information to share with you.

-When we evaluate Idaho’s hatchery returns to the Salmon and Snake rivers we like to look closely at how many fish are returning to the Sawtooth, Pahsimeroi, and Hells Canyon hatchery traps.
-That is because this is where all the broodstock are collected that are used to fill our hatcheries and provide smolts to be released throughout the Salmon and Snake rivers in the future.
-If it looks like steelhead returns to these locations will be low, it may be necessary to implement more restrictive seasons or limits to ensure we will make our broodstock goals.
+When we evaluate Idaho’s hatchery returns to the Salmon and Snake rivers, we like to look closely at how many fish are returning to the Sawtooth, Pahsimeroi, and Hells Canyon hatchery traps.
+These traps are where all the broodstock are collected to fill our hatcheries and prodcue smolts to be released throughout the Salmon and Snake rivers in the future.
+When steelhead returns to these locations are low, it may be necessary to implement more restrictive seasons or limits to ensure we make broodstock goals.
 The figure below summarizes the number (based on PIT tag detections) of steelhead destined for these traps that have passed over Bonneville Dam since 2010.
 The red portion of each bar shows how many of the returning fish spent one year in the ocean and the yellow portion shows how many spent two or three years in the ocean before returning as an adult.
-The bars presented for 2020 shows how many of these steelhead we a projecting to pass over Bonneville Dam this year.
-You will notice that this forecast is better than what we seen the past two years, but it is still a long way off from what we would consider to be a “good” return.
-If you were wondering, about 70% of the Idaho’s Salmon and Snake rivers hatchery steelhead are destined for one of these trap locations.
+The bars presented for 2021 show how many steelhead we project will pass over Bonneville Dam this year.
+You will notice that if this year’s current prediction is accurate (about 9,000 fish), the returns to these hatchery traps will be the lowest we have seen since we started using PIT tags.

 Take care everybody.